 As it was customary in old European constructions, the remains of the columns were then covered by a basilica during the early days of Christianity, which included a baptistery that was named the seven steps of Agios Ioannis.
-On the other hand, outside this wall, there were some buildings related to the harbour operation, some of them indispensable and others not so much, including some churches.
+On the other hand, outside this wall, there were some buildings related to the harbor operation, some of them indispensable and others not so much, including some churches.

-In addition, Ancient Market has also some ruins of an Aphrodite Shrine, as well as a small temple, seemingly in the honour of Hercules, and a Christian Basilica dating from the 5th century; all of them facing north.
+In addition, Ancient Market has also some ruins of an Aphrodite Shrine, as well as a small temple, seemingly in the honor of Hercules, and a Christian Basilica dating from the 5th century; all of them facing north.
 Some other findings are the mosaic floors of some precincts, which date from the 3rd century BC and a statue of Hippocrates.
 There are also other interesting findings inside the above mentioned Aphrodite Temple.
 According to what has been established, the oldest parts of the ancient market date from the 3rd century BC approximately.

-The Ancient Market excavation area is placed in the eastern area of Kos, to south of the castle of Kos.
+The Ancient Market excavation area is placed in the eastern area of Kos, to the south of the castle of Kos.
 As an interesting piece of information for tourists, it is necessary to add that it offers a great panoramic view.
 In case of visiting the place late in the afternoon or in the first hours of the evening, it is good to know it is next to the street where Kos nightlife takes place, called The street of the bars.